Opinion | Republicans’ war on democracy is ramping up

 Two monstrous election bills emerged in the Georgia state legislature this week.
 One, in the state Senate, would end no-excuse absentee voting.
 Only Georgians who meet specific criteria, such as being over 65, could cast mail-in ballots.
 Even if they have a valid excuse, the bill would require voters to find witnesses to sign their absentee ballots, and voters would have to attach photocopies of their IDs, making the process vastly more difficult.

 Georgia Republicans were not previously so wary of mail-in voting, perhaps in part because older and rural voters tend to use it.
-Other states run their elections almost entirely by mail, with a high degree of security.
+Other states run their elections almost entirely by mail with a high degree of security.
 There was no substantial fraud in the 2020 vote, in Georgia or elsewhere, implicating either mail-in ballots or in-person voting.
 The difference is that Democrats embraced absentee balloting in 2020, avoiding polling places because of coronavirus concerns.
 Suddenly, Republicans are determined to roll back a proven, reliable and increasingly popular voting option.

 Meanwhile, in the state House, Republicans passed out of committee Wednesday afternoon a bill that would restrict Sunday early voting, a blatant attempt to suppress Black voter turnout.
 Black churches often run “Souls to the Polls” voting drives during the early voting period, in which worshipers vote after they attend services.
 The bill would also limit mail-in ballot drop boxes, allowing them only inside polling locations or elections offices, and it would narrow the time when voters could request absentee ballots.